boomkartoffel/potatocannon/README.md

 # 🥔 The Potato Cannon

-The **Potato Cannon** is a lightweight, expressive HTTP testing library for Java and Kotlin application, designed with a **Behavior-Driven Development (BDD)** mindset.
+The **Potato Cannon** is a lightweight, expressive HTTP testing library for Java and Kotlin applications, designed with a **Behavior-Driven Development (BDD)** mindset.
 While traditional BDD tools like Cucumber focus on high-level user stories, the Potato Cannon targets the technical behavior of APIs - status codes, headers, body content, and more.

 ---